Road Warriors: World Wrestling Federation (1990–1992)

-When Hawk and Animal signed with the World Wrestling Federation (WWF) in June 1990, Vince McMahon retired the Road Warriors moniker, since at the time there were other wrestlers with "warrior" in their names, such as The Ultimate Warrior and Kerry Von Erich "The Modern Day Warrior".
+When Hawk and Animal signed with the World Wrestling Federation (WWF) in June 1990, Vince McMahon retired the Road Warriors moniker, since at the time there were other wrestlers with "warrior" in their names, such as Ultimate Warrior and Kerry Von Erich "The Modern Day Warrior".
 They both made their TV debuts on the July 15, 1990, episode of Wrestling Challenge.
 In the WWF the team would be known only as the "Legion of Doom".
 As Legion of Doom, their detractors such as Bobby Heenan would mock them by referring to them as "Legion of Dummies".
+Ellering also signed with the WWF because he was still their agent but wasn't assigned to be the on-screen manager for the team and was put in a backstage role.

-Hawk and Animal immediately entered into a feud with Demolition, the team McMahon had supposedly created in their likeness three years earlier, which led into a televised six-man tag-team match where Hawk and Animal teamed up with WWF World Heavyweight Champion Ultimate Warrior against all three members of Demolition.
+Hawk and Animal immediately entered into a feud with Demolition, the team McMahon had created in their likeness three years earlier, which led into a televised six-man tag-team match where Hawk and Animal teamed up with WWF World Heavyweight Champion Ultimate Warrior against the three members of Demolition.
 Bill Eadie (Ax) was having health issues and an agreement was made to phase him out and eventually replace him with Crush (Brian Adams), while Barry Darsow continued in his role of Smash.
 Ax was moved into a role as manager for the team with the hope of taking a front office position, which eventually fell through.
 The Legion of Doom / Demolition feud did not have the expected intensity because of the change and LOD soon set their sights on the tag team titles.
 At SummerSlam 1991 in Madison Square Garden, the Legion of Doom defeated The Nasty Boys in a no DQ street fight to win the World Tag Team Championship, becoming the only team to win world tag titles in all three of the top promotions of the 1980s.
 Hawk and Animal would eventually lose the titles to Money Inc. (IRS (Mike Rotunda) and Ted DiBiase) on February 7, 1992, after which they briefly left the promotion.